-Sirens is a beautiful, haunting, and uncanny display of holographic projections into water.
-Featuring an array of sea creatures and mermaids as they encounter human detritus, plastic pollution and climate change.
+Sirens is a contemplative, haunting and uncanny display of holographic projections into water, featuring an array of sea creatures and mermaids as they encounter human detritus, plastic pollution and climate change.
 In ancient folklore, sirens have come to signify the delirium of an alluring, supernatural and deadly peril.